racket/rhombus/enforestation/0000-enforestation.md

 Since declarations and definitions do not naturally nest in the same way as expressions, however, the way infix operators should work at that level is not as clear as it is for the expression level.
+A language with types that supports the above notation would likely need a multi-pass, partial-expansion transversal of a definition context to gather and relate definitions and type declarations, and that seems better left to a library or extension than the Rhombus expander core.

 For opinions on non-transitive operator precedence, see [Jeff Walker's blog post](https://blog.adamant-lang.org/2019/operator-precedence/).